 Lights up.
 Lindsay Kemp speaks directly to the audience.

 I always wanted to be an entertainer, you see, I love all forms of theater.
 I loved variety and circus, and musicals and operetta.
 I loved it all.
 And of course now, I have become involved in all aspects of the theater, my dreams, my desires and my intentions, in fact all came true.

 Linday Kemp goes back onto the ‘phone, talking to his interviewer.

 But I was particularly attracted to the ballet, and at the age of sixteen, before leaving school, I auditioned at the Sadler’s Wells School, which is now the Royal Ballet School.
 And of course at the age of fifteen, sixteen, I thought I was God’s gift to dance.
 Of course, I was devastated when I received a letter from the principal saying:

 (The words of the letter appear behind Lindsay Kemp, high on a screen.
 They are typed out word-by-word, as he reads the letter.)

 ‘Dear Master Kemp, Thank you very much for coming to the audition on September 14th, unfortunately we have to tell you that both I and my board find you both temperamentally and physically unsuited to a career as a dancer.
 Yours faithfully, Ursula Morton.’

-I can see as clearly now as on that day that I got that letter.
+I can see it as clearly now as on that day that I got that letter.